KEYS CANDIDATE SEEKING STATE OFFICE DISQUALIFIED

 Melissa Ptomey.

-Peixoto told Keys Weekly on Monday that Ptomey’s entrance into the race to challenge Raschein factored into his decision to withdraw his name.
+Peixoto told Keys Weekly on Monday that Ptomey’s entrance into the race to challenge Raschein also factored into his decision to withdraw from the race.

 “I think she (Ptomey) has a better chance,” Peixoto said.
 “She’s a female.
 She knows a lot about the issues.”